Go Back Email Link

 Notes

-• Fresh ricotta keeps beautifully in an airtight container for up to one week in the fridge.
-It’s best enjoyed at room temperature, so take it out 20 minutes before serving.
-We don’t recommend freezing—the curds can turn grainy.
+• Storage: Fresh ricotta keeps well in an airtight container in the refrigerator for up to 1 week.
+For best texture and flavor, let it sit at room temperature for about 20 minutes before serving.
+Freezing isn’t recommended, as the curds can become grainy.

-• In a pinch, you can swap in white wine vinegar for lemon juice.
-The curds will set, but you’ll lose that gentle citrus note.
+• Lemon swap: In a pinch, white wine vinegar can replace lemon juice.
+The curds will still form, but you’ll miss that delicate, fresh citrus brightness.

 Nutrition